 India’s fight against coronavirus was effective, PM Modi tells CMs

-New Delhi, Jun 16: Prime Minister Narendra Modi held discussions with chief ministers and Lt governors of 21 states and union territories on Tuesday on ways to check the spread of novel coronavirus as thousands of fresh cases are being reported daily.
+New Delhi, Jun 16: Prime Minister Narendra Modi held discussions with Chief Ministers and Lt Governors of 21 states and union territories on Tuesday on ways to check the spread of novel coronavirus as thousands of fresh cases are being reported daily.

 The Prime Minister claimed that the impact of coronavirus in India is not as worse as in several other parts of the world.
 The death rate is also low as compared to most other nations, he added.